Early Childhood Education

 2. Placement Request Form: Students are required to submit a placement request form prior to each placement deadline.

 3. ParaMed Clearance: Students are required to meet the following medical and non-medical requirements.
-Upon completion, these requirements must be confirmed through ParaMed, our partner organization: a.
+Upon completion, these requirements must be confirmed through ParaMed, our partner organization; a.
 Immunization Records; b.
 Police Records Check for Service with the Vulnerable Sector (PRCSVS); c.
-Standard First Aid/CPR Level C .
+Standard First Aid/CPR Level C.

-Further placement information for online students can be found on the FieldPlacement Centre: https://www.algonquincollege.com/online/field-placement/.
+Further placement information for online students can be found on the Field Placement Centre: https://www.algonquincollege.com/online/field-placement.

-ACADEMIC PLANNER
+ACADEMIC PLANNER:

-The Academic Planner provides registered part-time students the ability to declare into a program of study.
+The Academic Planner provides registered part-time students in AC Online the ability to declare into a Program of Study.
 The Academic Planner outlines successfully completed courses to date, as well as courses that need to be completed in order to meet graduation requirements.
-It is therefore, essential that all part-time students declare to their program of study, allowing administrators to plan course offerings.
-The tool is available on ACSIS, located under 'Part-time Studies' on the left-hand toolbar.
+It is therefore essential that all part-time students declare into their program of study, allowing administrators to plan course offerings.
+The tool is available in ACSIS, located under 'Part-Time Students' on the left-hand toolbar.

 Students who wish to apply for PLAR need to demonstrate competency at a post-secondary level in all of the course learning requirements.
 Evidence of learning achievements for PLAR candidates may include a comprehensive challenge examination and/or completion of a portfolio.

-Program Progression and Graduation Requirements, when the students are admitted to a program, they are assigned to the Program of Study that aligns with their start date.
+As per policy AA39: Program Progression and Graduation Requirements, when the students are admitted to a program, they are assigned to the Program of Study that aligns with their start date.
 If a student takes a break for two or more consecutive terms the Program of Study is reset to align with the current version (when studies are resumed).

 Individual course registration is not available for full-time online programs.
 This program is also offered full-time on the Woodroffe, Pembroke and Perth Campuses, as well as part-time through Online Learning.
-For more information on the Full- and Part-time online delivery options, please visit www.algonquincollege.com/AO.
+For more information on the Full- and Part-time online delivery options, please visit https://www.algonquincollege.com/AO.

-This program is fully online and students are required to have a computer and access to the Internet.
+This program is fully online, and students are required to have a computer and access to the Internet.

 Algonquin College has several articulation agreements with other colleges and universities whereby ECE graduates receive credit towards these diplomas or degrees.